 To connect your CCTV to the phone there are several things we need to set up.
 Aside from the DVR itself, a stable internet connection is required.
-At the end of this post, you should be able to connect your CCTV system to phone.
+At the end of this post, you should be able to connect your CCTV system to your phone.

 Modern CCTV System can be a web server too.
 The main CCTV box can push video to internal network and mobile network even outside premises.
 IP cameras can be easier to set up because they are designed for mobile app monitoring.